How to pick the perfect music for your church wedding

 But overall, be realistic

 If choosing a non-standard type of act, expect to pay more.
-Hoping a saxophonist to also play piano in the same song, as well as be paid as a solo act, is just not going to happen.
+Hoping a guitarist to also play piano in the same song, as well as be paid as a solo act, is just not going to happen.

 This is your opportunity to have something unique and have your guests talk about it for years to come.
 After all, this is one of the most important ceremonies of your life.